Gas Detectors and Meters (for Wildfires and Air Quality)

 What Gas Detectors Do Firefighters Use During a Wildfire?

-During a wildfire, firefighters typically use single-gas CO detectors or 4 gas monitors.
 Time is of the upmost importance when fighting fires, so these devices must be easy to use and convey the proper information.
-Any monitors used in fighting forest fires must be able to handle extreme conditions without any risk of explosion.
+Any monitors used in fighting forest fires must be able to handle extreme conditions.

 In a study by the US Department of Agriculture, firefighters exceeded the OSHA 8-hour exposure level for CO in 5.6% of wildfires.
 It is critical for these workers to reduce exposure through shorter shifts and rotating crews.